JohnYap/diabetes-app/README.md

 https://johnyap.shinyapps.io/clinicalstudiesApp/

-For details about how to use the app, see my blog post here:
+For details about how to use the app and some insights about the data summaries and results, see my blog post here:

 https://nycdatascience.com/blog/student-works/r-shiny/visualizing-diabetes-clinical-studies-data/